MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04.md

 3. Close the Teams Desktop client.

-You have successfully created a new team with the Teams Desktop client, by using an existing Office 365 Group.
+You have successfully created a new team with the Teams Desktop client, by using an existing Microsoft 365 Group.
 Leave the Teams client open and continue with the next task.